Frequently Asked Questions Regarding DUI

 In Florida, your driver’s license may be immediately suspended and seized if you submit to a breath test that returns a result that is a .08 or higher.
 Alternatively, your driver’s license can be suspended for refusing to submit to a lawful request for breath, blood, or urine.
 (If you examine a the bottom of a Florida drivers License below the driver’s signature you will find the following warning: “Operation of a motor vehicle constitutes consent to any sobriety test required by law.”)

-If your drivers license was seized by law enforcement, it was taken under the authority of “Florida’s Implied Consent Law” and represents an “administrative suspension” as opposed to a “court imposed suspension” that follows a DUI conviction.
+If your driver’s license was seized by law enforcement, it was taken under the authority of “Florida’s Implied Consent Law” and represents an “administrative suspension” as opposed to a “court imposed suspension” that follows a DUI conviction.
 Clients who act quickly to retain counsel can challenge this “administrative suspension” through a DHSMV formal review hearing.
 However, you must make this challenge within ten days from the date of your arrest.
 Click here to learn more about getting your driver’s license back.
 In the case of first offenders, it may be wise to “waive” your right to challenge the administrative suspension, so as to avoid any period of time during which you are not lawfully permitted to drive at all.

 After the officer takes my license, can I still drive?

-If your privilege to drive was valid at the time you were arrested for DUI, then the DUI “Uniform Traffic Citation” you received serves as a temporary drivers license and enables you to lawfully drive for ten days following the date of your arrest.
+If your privilege to drive was valid at the time you were arrested for DUI, then the DUI “Uniform Traffic Citation” you received serves as a temporary driver’s license and enables you to lawfully drive for ten days following the date of your arrest.
 (This is noted in the small red print that appears at the bottom of your citation.)
-In fact, the bottom of you citation should contain the statement “Eligible for Permit” with a box next to it checked “yes.”
+In fact, the bottom of your citation should contain the statement “Eligible for Permit” with a box next to it checked “yes.”
 However, if it is your first offense, your highly experienced DUI Defense Attorney may be able to advise you of the proper steps that you should take to “waiver your right” to challenge the suspension and obtain an uninterrupted hardship driver’s license.
 In other cases, it is imperative that you immediately hire a lawyer who can file a written request with the DHSMV for a “Formal Review Hearing.”
 Under most circumstances, the request for the “Formal Review” hearing will cause a “Temporary Driving Permit” to be issued for you.
 This “Driving Permit” is valid for an additional six week period and is used by the driver.
-Your failure to have your lawyer request the “Formal Review Hearing” within the first ten days will result in an automatic administrative suspension of your priviilege to drive at midnight on the tenth day following the date of your DUI arrest.
+Your failure to have your lawyer request the “Formal Review Hearing” within the first ten days will result in an automatic administrative suspension of your privilege to drive at midnight on the tenth day following the date of your DUI arrest.

 Should your lawyer later advise you that you received a favorable outcome at the “Formal Review Hearing,” you will then be eligible to have your full driving privileges reinstated.
-In other words, a regular driver’s license can then be reissued to you by the Department of Highway Safety, Division of Drivers Licences.
+In other words, a regular driver’s license can then be reissued to you by the Department of Highway Safety, Division of Drivers Licenses.
 As such, you would discontinue use of the “Temporary Driving Permit.”
 However, keep in mind that although under this scenario, you may have been successful in avoiding the “administrative suspension,” you will still be subject to a mandatory court ordered suspension if you are later convicted of the DUI in court.

 Click Here for further Information on “Hardship License Tips”